jmjamison/DyePlant_Lessons/README.md

 # DyePlantLessons
-Teaching material on use of vegitable dyes on "natural" (ie. protein, cellulose) fiber
+Teaching materials on use of vegitable dyes on "natural" (ie. protein, cellulose) fiber